What to expect for your autism and developmental disabilities appointment

 One of the first things families want to know is where to turn to get answers.
 The UT Southwestern and Children's Health℠ Center for Autism and Developmental Disabilities (CADD) has diverse and world-class clinicians who can assist families through the diagnostic process, and provide medical and psychological treatments.

 A good place to start for most families is to get an understanding of autism or other suspected developmental disorders.
 Early diagnosis and treatment are extremely important for a child with autism, so if you or your pediatrician have concerns, it is important to act and schedule an evaluation rather than wait.

 Most families’ journeys begin with a diagnosis from school or a pediatrician.
 We request that pediatricians complete a referral form.
-Please see the Referral Information Tab (linked).
+Please see the Referral Information page for more information.

 Once we have received medical/school records and the initial records review is complete, a scheduler will work with you to set up a time for an appointment.
 They will also provide you an intake questionnaire specific to the provider you will be seeing.
 This should be returned to us prior to your appointment.